Last sunday of October - Montalcino

 11:45 AM Archers’ Blessing in front of St. Egidio’s church

 3:15 PM Departure of the Historical Procession from “Piazza Cavour” to the Field of Draught

 3:45 PM Archery Competition on the football Field

-From 12:30 am - Giardini Impero- you can find the Quarters’ stands where it’s possible to eat the local products.
+saturday and sunday From 9 Am to 8 pm - Giardini Impero- you can find the Quarters’ stands where it’s possible to eat the local products.

 Since 1958, Montalcino has celebrated the Festival of the Thrush on the last sunday of October.
 This is similar to the Opening of the Hunting Season, a smaller festival celebrated on the second sunday of August.
 Twince a year the four quarters of Montalcino, Borghetto (white and red), Pianello (white and blue), Ruga (yellow and blue) and Travaglio (red and yellow), challenge each other in an archery competition that inflames the hearts of the whole community.

 The Festival of the Thrush dates back to an old hunting tradition in this region.
 Even today, the fall migration of birds, especially of thrush, arriving from the north is more intense that elsewhere in these hills where olive trees alternate with wineyards and Mediterranean bush.
 In the Middle Ages, hunters and falconers would hunt in the woods of the county and come back with abundant prey.
 Feasts and banquets were then celebrated and everyone was admitted, noble and common people alike.
 The men would compete in jousts and tournaments to test theire bravery and skill, while the women showed their abilities by preparing the game and serving the plentiful local wine.
 Today, the festivities begin in the morning, when the boys and maidens of “Trescone” (a traditional dance) sing and dance to the music of the accordion inviting all to join in the celebration.
 They wear the traditional dress of the Tuscan countryside from the 1800s.